Loss, Longing, and Letting Go

 When Weekly Therapy Isn’t Enough for Grief

-Some grief is too big for fifty minutes.
-It doesn’t fit neatly into a once-a-week box — especially when you’ve been carrying it quietly for months or years.
+Some grief is too big for fifty-minute sessions.
+It doesn’t fit neatly into a once-a-week box — especially when you’ve been carrying it quietly for years.

-Breakthrough Therapy Intensives offer a deeper, more supported way to move through grief that’s stuck or unspoken.
-These customized, private-pay programs give you the time and emotional space to do the work that weekly therapy often can’t hold.
+Breakthrough Therapy Intensives offer a deeper, more supported way to move through grief that’s stuck, layered, or long-held.
+These custom, private-pay programs are tailored to your needs and give you space to truly feel, process, and begin healing.

-Navigating layered grief — death, identity loss, estrangement, or medical trauma
+• Navigating complex grief — death, identity loss, estrangement, or medical trauma

-Wanting space to name and process grief you’ve never talked about
+• Longing for space to name and process grief you’ve never spoken aloud

-In a life transition and carrying unresolved sorrow into the next chapter
+• In a life transition while still carrying unprocessed sorrow

 Common Questions About Grief Therapy